youcef-debbah/dalti-laposte/readme.md

 <img src="docs/screenshot-6-en.png" alt="activation code input screenshot" width="50%" height="auto" />

-## Implementation details
+## Implementation Details

-This repo actually contains two Android applications, the [client](client) app (for users) and the [admin](admin) app (for our field agents), each app has it's own module, the [core](core) contains code common to both of them, and the [silverbox](silverbox) module contains code shared with other similar projects.
+This repository actually contains two Android applications: the [client app](client) (for users) and the [admin app](admin) (for our field agents).
+Each app has its own module.
+The [core](core) module contains code common to both of them, while the [silverbox](silverbox) module contains code shared with other similar projects.

-All modules are implemented in java, many libraries are used namely retrofit, guava, espresso, a few Android Jetpack libraries (hilt, room, camera, databinding, paging, etc.), and other.
-Firebase services are used implement many features including push notifications, logging, crash-reports, etc.
+All modules are implemented in Java.
+We use several libraries, including Retrofit, Guava, Espresso, and multiple Android Jetpack libraries (Hilt, Room, Camera, Paging, etc.), among others.
+Firebase services are employed to implement various features such as push notifications, logging, and crash reports.

+Because the minimum supported Android version is 5.0, all image resources, are provided in vector format.
+This approach ensures better support for all devices with a smaller download size.

+The code in this repo is nearly complete; it lacks only a few tests (which are not needed to build the app) and Google Services JSON files (one per app module), you can obtain these files by creating your own Firebase account.
+Additionally, there are a few small private libraries needed to compile the code.
+If you want to compile the code, you can either clone the project and refactor the problematic parts yourself or [Contact US](#contact-us).

 ## Licence